 DOWN PAYMENT INTO ESCROW COMES FROM YOUR ACCOUNT

-The underwriter is looking for all the funds used to close to have been in your own bank accounts for the last 60 days.
+The underwriter is looking to make sure that all the funds used to close this transaction has been in your own bank accounts for the last 60 days.
 The lender will ask for you to prove with a bank statement showing you had the funds and the deposit check is cashed from your account.

 IF GETTING A GIFT